 1. Mauve Primula Vulgaris

-The ones in the photograph have small flowers, but some species have bigger flowers.
+The ones in the photograph above have small flowers, but some species have bigger flowers.

 What's the difference between primrose and polyanthus?

 A 'primrose' has a single stem with just one flower whereas a 'polyanthus' has one stem which bears many flowers.
-So the plant in the image on the right is a purple polyanthus vulgaris (vulgaris means common in Latin).
+So the plant in the image above is a purple polyanthus vulgaris (vulgaris means common in Latin).
 They flower naturally in very early Spring and have quite a long flowering period, but you can buy them flowering artificially in winter.

 2. Viola - Violets